bowen-bao/Concurrent-Flight-Search/README.md

 The input for each file size is two files, map.txt and queries.txt, in JSON format.
 The python and JSON file generating this input is in the generate folder.

-•	generate
-o	generate.py
-o	cities.json

-•	generate.py takes cities.json as an input to create a map and query file based on the number of requests.
+* generate.py takes cities.json as an input to create a map and query file based on the number of requests.
-•	cities.json is a JSON file of a list of all the cities in the world.
+* cities.json is a JSON file of a list of all the cities in the world.
 It was taken from https://github.com/lutangar/cities.json/blob/master/cities.json

 To run the program in Python, go into the generate folder, then run:

-$ ./ python generate.py cities.json maps250.txt queries250.txt 250
+**$ python generate.py cities.json maps250.txt queries250.txt 250**

 Usage: generate.py cities.json <maps.txt> <queries.txt> <number_queries>
 	 cities.json = json file of city list